 Signs your teen may be contemplating suicide

-Although not all teens contemplating suicide are depressed, there is a much greater risk of suicide in depressed teens, and therefore if you suspect that your teen is suffering from depression, you must be on the lookout for any signs that he or she is potentially suicidal.
+Although not all teens contemplating suicide are depressed, there is a much greater risk of suicide in depressed teens, and therefore if you suspect that your teen has show signs that they suffer from depression, you must be on the lookout for any signs that he or she is potentially suicidal.
 Some of the most common signs include statements by your teen that he or she feels he or she “would be better off dead” or other references to dying.
 Similarly, suicidal teens often seem preoccupied with death and dying – for example, they may be consuming media on the subject, or writing or drawing about death themes.
 Many suicidal teens come very close to telling their friends and family about their intentions, sometimes desiring to seek closure and say their good byes before taking their lives.
 This may be in person, but it is increasingly common that teens announce their intentions on social media.
 If a concerned friend of your teen’s reaches out to you, you must take that seriously.

 If you suspect that your teen may be contemplating suicide, you must act immediately.
 Contact your family doctor, a local suicide hotline or even the police if your teen is in imminent danger.
 One of the best ways to prevent suicide among teens is to recognize the signs of depression early so that you can help your child get the support and help he or she needs to get well.